rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-34.md

 [ams]: https://www.businesswire.com/news/home/20210921006104/en/Celo-Sets-Sights-On-Becoming-Fastest-EVM-Chain-Through-Collaboration-With-Mysten-Labs

-We have also added some more projects: [Espresso], an EVM-compatible chain with zero-knowledge features written in Rust;
+We have also added some more projects: [Espresso], an EVM-compatible chain with ZK-rollups written in Rust;
 [Helium], the distributed wireless hotspot network, which has many components in Rust;
 and [MaidSafe], probably the oldest permissionless distributed system written in Rust,